fosterushka/Chrome-Extension-Auto-Currency-Convert/README.md

 # Chrome Price Converter
 `*WIP - Work In Progress still have a lot of bugs,sometimes can not work properly`

-`*For reduce usage of the your RAM, extension will work only while you click on it once`
+`*For reduce usage of the your RAM, extension will work only when you click on it once`

 **_A Google Chrome Extension which help to convert currency._**